 - Execute the following commands:

-123sudo systemctl stop serial-getty@ttyAMA0.servicesudo systemctl disable serial-getty@ttyAMA0.servicesudo systemctl mask serial-getty@ttyAMA0.service
+sudo systemctl stop serial-getty@ttyAMA0.service sudo systemctl disable serial-getty@ttyAMA0.service sudo systemctl mask serial-getty@ttyAMA0.service

 - Then run the configuration program